-A good walking shoe will have a flat outsole surface with no deep lugs or large midfoot gaps.
+A good walking shoe has a flat outsole surface with no deep lugs or large midfoot gaps.
 Also preferred is a segmented heel landing zone – a design where a small area of the outsole edge is separated by a groove.
-While the absence of this design isn’t a deal-breaker, an articulated heel allows smoother landings due to its flexing motion.
+While the absence of this design isn’t a deal-breaker, an articulated heel allows smoother transitions due to its flexing motion.

-The walking conditions aren’t always ideal; sometimes you’ll encounter dampness or dusty surfaces which require the outsole material to have a superior grip.
-So it’s preferable for outsole to feature non-slip rubber, nothing like it.
-If it is foam, make sure that the texture is designed for traction.
-Naturally, we’ve excluded shoes which do not meet the minimum grip criteria.
+The walking conditions aren’t always perfect.
+Often, the shoe will encounter damp or dusty surfaces that require the outsole material to have a superior grip.
+So it’s preferable for outsole to feature non-slip rubber.
+If it is foam, then the texture should be traction-friendly.
+We’ve excluded shoes that do not meet the minimum grip criteria.

 A cushioned and supportive midsole

-Much of a walking shoe’s comfort depends on the midsole.
-The choice of the foam material, geometry, and density will determine how fresh your feet will feel at the end of your walk.
+A walking shoe’s comfort depends mostly on the midsole and footbed.
+The choice of the foam material, geometry, and density determines how fresh your feet will feel at the end of the walk.
 However, an overly soft midsole is best avoided due to two reasons.
 It will slow the transition process and also make the ride unstable.

-A comfortable upper which protects and accommodates your feet
+A comfortable upper that protects and accommodates your feet

-A walking shoe upper needs to be many things – being protective and accommodating is a must-have.
+A walking shoe upper needs to have a few non-negotiable traits; being protective and accommodating is a must-have.
 That is why most walking shoe uppers use leather in one form or the other.
-Leather breathes better than synthetic while acting as a barrier against dust, debris, and the occasional puddle splash.
+Leather lasts longer than synthetic while acting as a barrier against dust, debris, and the occasional puddle splash.

-Feet tend to swell after walking for an hour or more.
+Feet tend to swell after walking for an hour or longer.
 Thus, the upper needs to have enough space to allow that to happen.

-It’s no surprise that New Balance comes out on top here.
+It’s no surprise that New Balance and Skechers come out on top here.
 They started as a company selling orthotic inserts, and no other brand offers a wide variety of upper fit and silhouettes than New Balance.
 On the other hand, Skechers has built its reputation as a brand that sells comfortable everyday shoes at an accessible price.